markovvpavel/markovvpavel/README.md

 # Pavel Markov, Full-Stack Developer

 Welcome to my GitHub profile!
-Below, you'll find an overview of some of my projects, categorized based on their availability.
+Below, you'll find an overview of some of my projects.

 ---

-## 🔹 GitHub Projects
+## ⚡︎ GitHub Projects

 Here are the projects hosted directly on my GitHub: